 It's so important to get to know your oven which will help determine whether or not you need to bake things for longer or shorter.

-The easiest way to tell if your muffins are baked is to stick a skewer in the middle of 1 muffin and see if it comes out clean.
-If not, you need to bake it for longer.
+The easiest way to tell if your polenta muffins are baked is to stick a skewer in the middle of 1 muffin and see if it comes out clean.
+If not, you need to bake it for longer and then repeat the skewer test.

 These muffins taste by far the best when they’re fresh.
 Aim to eat them on the same day of baking.
 If you’re not sure you’re gonna be able to eat them all, make a smaller batch.